 “We were in quarantine since my first Test came positive.
 The German official did the second Covid Test for all five of us on November 1 and thankfully the reports came negative, so we immediately returned home.”

-While DK Sen was asked to stay in isolation till November 6, the rest of them were asked to undergo a mandatory quarantine till November 9.
+While DK Sen was asked to stay in isolation until November 6, the rest were asked to undergo a mandatory quarantine until November 9.

 Jayaram had asked for help from sports minister Kiren Rijiju, the national badminton federation, and BWF, saying that the organizers had not given them any information or assistance apart from asking them to isolate.